numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons.md

 ## Maps

 Linking keyed maps to room or location descriptions is an obvious plus.
-Building responsive, accessible dungeon maps turned out to be harder than I thought it would be.
-Old-school [image maps]() are not responsive and so don't cut it in 2022.
-I don't think I've arrived at the best solution yet, but this is what I'm doing right now.
+Building responsive, accessible dungeon maps turned out to be trickier than I thought it would be.
+Old-school [image maps]() are not [responsive]() and so don't cut it in 2022.
+I don't think I've arrived at the best solution yet, but here is what I'm doing right now.

+Maps perform multiple functions.
+In my mind the two most important are communicating
+* environmental and/or aesthetic flavour/vibe
+* information about the imagined space so players can situate themselves within it

+So I like pretty, expressive maps, and I also like them to be usable and easy to reference.
+Linking keyed locations to their descriptions makes your maps super useful.
+I feel like you could get away with more abstract maps and still have them be usable at the the table with